amitmse/in_Python_/Logistic Regression/README.md

 		Log{Y/(1-Y)}	= a + bX (Apply log to convert non-linear relationship into linear relationship)

-	- The sigmoid function is a mathematical function used to map the predicted values to probabilities which has a characteristic S-shaped or sigmoid curve.
+	- The sigmoid function is a mathematical function used to map the predicted values to probabilities which has a characteristic of S-shaped or sigmoid curve.
     	- Logistic / logit function has the same property of a sigmoid function.
-	- The sigmoid function takes any real number as input and outputs a value between 0 and 1, so it forms a curve like the “S”.
+	- The sigmoid function takes any real number as input and output probabilities (a value between 0 to 1), which forms a S-shaped curve.
 	- Due to Sigmoid function, Logistic Regression is not a Linear Regression model.

 -----------------------------------------------------------------------------------------------------------------------

 ### Maximum Likelihood:
-		finds parameter values that maximize the likelihood of making the observations given the parameters Pi = {Pr(Yi = 1/Xi) if Yi = 1}	= Pr^Yi         --> (P, Yi is a Bernoulli random variable) {1 - Pr(Yi = 1/Xi)  if Yi = 0}	= (1-Pr)^(1-Yi)	--> (1-P)
+	Finds parameter values that maximize the likelihood of making the observations given the parameters Pi = {Pr(Yi = 1/Xi) if Yi = 1}	= Pr^Yi         --> (P, Yi is a Bernoulli random variable) {1 - Pr(Yi = 1/Xi)  if Yi = 0}	= (1-Pr)^(1-Yi)	--> (1-P)